TinyTapeout/tt10-chisel-template/README.md

 ## What is Tiny Tapeout?

-Tiny Tapeout is an educational project that aims to make it easier and cheaper than ever to get your digital and analog designs manufactured on a real chip.
+Tiny Tapeout is an educational project that aims to make it easier and cheaper than ever to manufacture digital and analog designs on a real chip.

 To learn more and get started, visit https://tinytapeout.com.